[Skip to Navigation] | [Skip to Content]

 Our guide to luxury holidays in Ireland

-With our help, you’ll have the luck of the Irish on your side.
-Whether you’re in Eire for a last-minute weekend or a long stay, we’ve covered the sights to see, plus where to eat and what to do – from misty morning hikes up Macgillycuddy's Reek to the best local haunts for Irish dancing.
-As for where to call home?
-Expect everything from modernist architectural marvels to remote cabins set under dark skies, and a woodland lake house that was recently crowned ‘Ireland’s Home of The Year’.
-Céad míle fáilte, a hundred thousand welcomes await.
+Whether you’re in Eire for a last-minute weekend or a long stay, we’ve covered where to eat, what to do and where to shop – from misty morning hikes up Macgillycuddy's Reek to the best spot for freshly caught seafood.
+As for where to stay?
+Expect everything from modernist architectural marvels to remote cottages set under dark skies, and a woodland lake house that was crowned ‘Ireland’s Home of The Year’.
+Céad míle fáilte, a hundred thousand welcomes await you.

 Locations in Ireland